DevART36/100-days-of-code/log.md

 Day 12 of #100DaysOfCode in #freeCodeCamp
 Just got done finishing my 2nd Project!
 Spend almost 5 hours but It's all worth it.
 I finished puttng some background on body:before, Used W3Schools and boom!
 Fixed it.
 I also add some media queries to display it on Android phones. :) https://t.co/YmezDzgyGb
-**Thuoghts** It is hard for me because I'm exposed to new environment.
+**Thoughts** It is hard for me because I'm exposed to new environment.
 But I tried my best to finished my projectt.
 Lookng forward to my upcomming projects.

 # Day 13: January 14, Thursday